jdreaver/rust-os/README.md

 ## TODO

-- framebuffer crate removal
 - Fix page fault caused by `write-framebuffer hello` (I think page table changes broke this)
+  - It is just when `framebuffer.clear();` is called.
+When that is commented out stuff works fine.
+  - The address of the page fault changes.
+It this caused by some kind of interrupt during the clear?
+    - Are interrupts + task switches broken in kernel code?
+I would expect the prime number thing to break if so.
+Maybe just the shell for some reason?
 - VFS read/write code:
   - Change inode `write` API to be similar to read (based on blocks)
   - Nuke old block iteration code in ext2 now that write and read don't need it